 Weight-Bearing CT Offers a New Horizon in Imaging for Orthopaedic Surgery

 Editor’s note: This article is the first in a two-part series on weight-bearing CT.
-Part two, which covers indications, limitations, and future directions for this technology, will will be published in an upcoming issue of AAOS Now.
+Part two, which covers indications, limitations, and future directions for this technology, was published in the October Issue.

 Interest in weight-bearing CT (WBCT) imaging is not new.
 Researchers have already used different kinds of loading frames to simulate weight-bearing.
 Previous studies identified two concerns with the frames that can lead to minimizing deformities.
 First, the loading frame can only simulate partial weight-bearing.
 Second, no muscle activation is generated, as would be the case in standing position.